-Photostability is the damage-free characteristic of a molecule when exposed to extreme radiation in the environment.
+Photostability is the ability of a molecule to withstand severe damage when exposed to extreme heat and radiation in the environment.

-Sunscreens that are photostable are what we should look for when choosing the kind of sun protection for our trip to the beach this summer.
+Sunscreens that contain substances that are photostable like zinc oxide are what we should look for when choosing the kind of sun protection for our trip to the beach this summer.

 Morover, zinc oxide powder is very easy to incorporate with other types of sunscreens because it is mild enough for everyday skin care and versatile to use with other chemical components such as water-proof sunblocks.

 A 2000 publication of the Journal of Dermatologic Surgery stated that compared to titanium dioxide, zinc oxide provides better protection against ultraviolet A and gives a better skin whiteness appearance on the skin.